 \subsection{Polarization and Disagreement}

-The primary quantities that we measure as the network $L_t$ and expressed opinions $z_t$ coevolve over time are the \emph{polarization} and \emph{disagreement}.
+The primary quantities that we measure as the network $L_t$ and expressed opinions $z_t$ coevolve over time are \emph{polarization} and \emph{disagreement}.
 The polarization is the variance of the expressed opinions, a common choice in the literature \cite{MuscoMuscoTsourakakis:2018,AbebeKleinbergParkes:2018,BrooksPorter:2020}.
-The disagreement measures the variance of expressed opinions just across edges in the graph.
-It is high if nodes tend to be connected to other nodes with very different opinions and low if nodes tend to be connected to other nodes with similar opinions.
+The disagreement measures the variance of expressed opinions just across edges currently in the graph.
+It is high if nodes tend to be connected to other nodes with very different opinions, and low if nodes tend to be connected to other nodes with similar opinions.

-As shown in \cite{MuscoMuscoTsourakakis:2018}, in the Friedkin-Johnsen model, the polarization and disagreement can be written as quadratic forms involving the network Laplacian and the mean-centered innate opinion vector.
-For simplicity, we assume throughout that our innate opinions have mean $0$, and so mean-centering is unnecessary.
+As shown in \cite{MuscoMuscoTsourakakis:2018}, in the Friedkin-Johnsen model, polarization and disagreement can be written as quadratic forms involving the network Laplacian and the innate opinion vector.
+For simplicity, we assume throughout that our innate opinions have mean $0$.

 \begin{fact}[Polarization] Consider a graph with Laplacian matrix $L \in \R^{n \times n}$, along with a mean $0$ innate opinion vector $s \in \R^n$.
-Let $z = (I+L)^{-1}s$ be the expressed opinion vector in the Friedkin-Johnsen model.
-The polarization is given by \end{fact} \begin{fact}[Disagreement] Consider a graph with Laplacian matrix $L \in \R^{n \times n}$, along with a mean $0$ innate opinion vector $s \in \R^n$.
-Let $z = (I+L)^{-1}s$ be the expressed opinion vector in the Friedkin-Johnsen model.
-The disagreement is given by \end{fact} Due to its simple formulation as a quadratic form over $(I+L)^{-1}$, in our theoretical bounds, we will often work with the \emph{polarization + disagreement}, introduced in \cite{MuscoMuscoTsourakakis:2018} and defined below. \begin{fact}[Polarization + Disagreement] Consider the settings of Facts \ref{def:p} and \ref{def:d}.
-The polarization+ disagreement is given by
+Let $z = (I+L)^{-1}s$ be the equilibrium expressed opinion vector in the Friedkin-Johnsen model.
+The polarization is given by \end{fact} \begin{fact}[Disagreement] Consider the setting of Fact \ref{def:p}.
+The disagreement is given by \end{fact} Due to its simple formulation as a quadratic form over $(I+L)^{-1}$, in some of our theoretical bounds, we work with the \emph{polarization + disagreement}, introduced in \cite{MuscoMuscoTsourakakis:2018} and defined below. \begin{fact}[Polarization + Disagreement] Consider the setting of Facts \ref{def:p} and \ref{def:d}.
+The polarization + disagreement is given by

+\end{fact} From Fact \ref{def:p}, we can derive a simple upper bound on polarization, which is useful in interpreting our simulation results. \begin{proposition} Consider any Laplacian matrix $L \in \R^{n \times n}$, along with a mean $0$ innate opinion vector $s \in \R^n$.
+We have $P(L,s) \le \norm{s}_2^2.$ I.e., polarization is bounded by the innate opinion variance. \end{proposition} \begin{proof} Since $L$ is positive semidefinite, all eigenvalues of $I+L$ are at least $1$.
+Thus, all eigenvalues of $(I+L)^{-2}$ are at most $1$.
+Thus, using Fact \ref{def:p}, $P(L,s) = s^T (I+L)^{-2} s \le \norm{s}_2^2.$ \end{proof}

-\end{fact} In our setting, $s$ is fixed at initialization, and so we typically drop the second argument, writing the polarization, disagreement and polarization + disagreement at time $t$ as $P(L_t)$, $D(L_t)$, and $PD(L_t)$.
+In our setting, the innate opinions $s$ are fixed at initialization.
+Thus, we typically write the polarization, disagreement and polarization + disagreement at time $t$ simply as $P(L_t)$, $D(L_t)$, $PD(L_t)$.